sander798/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by [Alexander Evans](https://github.com/sander798) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcammp.
+This repository contains all of the notes taken by [Alexander Evans](https://github.com/sander798) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

+## Tables of Contents

+* Week 1
+  * Day 1